Baldrax/Houdini_TaleSpire_Terrain_Generation_Toolset/README.md

 parameter to be the location of your TaleSpire install.
 This setting should persist for new scenes and nodes.
 - Create amazing Terrains and share your work!

+### Examples
+#### Terrain
+There is an example Houdini scene file included with this distribution `hip/examples/example_Forest_Gully.hipnc`.
+It is best to copy this scene to an alternate location before running it as it needs to save local data.
+Alternately you can launch it and "Save As" to a working directory.

+I recommend running through all the comments before attempting to resize the map from its 60x60 default since there are a few areas that may not work properly which are noted within the file.

+#### Biomes
+There is a scene file containing example the example biomes being used for development, more biomes will be available in the future. `hip/examples/biomes.hipnc`

 ### Better with Mods!
 This tool supports use of a mod that allows multiple slab pastes at once.
 That's right, instead of laboriously hand